odewahn/cookbook-copilot/README.md

 print(decimal_to_hexadecimal(2560))
 ```

-Running the program shows Copilot nailed this one:
+Running the program shows Copilot nailed this one, as well:

 ```
 python javascript-cookbook-2e-ch01-recipe-014-converting-a-decimal-to-a-hexadecimal-value.py